drocgoesongit/answers/AOA_IAE1.md

 ### 2. Explain Greedy approach and it’s applications.

 Ans: It simply means to pick up a choice/solution that seems the best at the moment ( being greedy).
-This technique is best suited when we want an immediate situation.
+This technique is best suited when we want an immediate solution.
-It helps to solve optimization problems i.e. which gives either minimum results or maximum results.
+It helps to solve optimization problems \
+i.e. which gives either minimum results or maximum results.
-A solution satisfying the condition in the problem is a feasible solution.
+A solution satisfying the condition in the problem is a feasible solution.\
 The solution having minimum cost out of all possible feasible solutions is the optimal solution i.e. it is the best solution.
 The goal of the greedy algorithm is to find the optimal solution.
-There can be only 1 optimal solution.
+There can be only 1 optimal solution.\
 Application: CPU Scheduling algorithms, Minimum spanning trees,  Fit algorithm in memory management

 ### 3. Explain the basic principle of Divide and Conquer method and its applications.